LihMartins/CodeProjectStudies/README.md

 ## Overview

 In the vast galaxy of gaming, Indieverse stands as a shining constellation dedicated to indie games and their visionary developers.
 Here, gamers are invited to escape the gravitational pull of conventional titles and explore the uncharted realms of indie gems.
-Our mission is to provide a platform where indie games take center stage, and the developers' stories become constellations in the vastness of the gaming cosmos.
+Our mission is to provide a platform where indie games take centre stage, and the developers' stories become constellations in the vastness of the gaming cosmos.

 ### Indieverse Layout Design: A Fusion of Simplicity and Creativity